isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 to the database to discover the pending configuration updates.
 The default value of the ``config-fetch-wait-time`` is 30 seconds.

+To trigger an immediate polling the ``server-update`` command is available for both DHCPv4 and DHCPv6 servers since the 1.7.1 Kea release.

 Finally, in the configuration example above, two hooks libraries are loaded.
 The first, ``libdhcp_mysql_cb.so``, is the implementation of the Configuration Backend for MySQL.
 It must be always present when the